 In practice, it is another matter to construct your own brewing water.
 I’ve talked to quite a few coffee roasts, who have a hard time getting a good result with homemade water.

-The task is further complicated by the fact that it is virtually impossible to find water without minerals in normal supermarkets.
+The task is further complicated because it is virtually impossible to find water without minerals in normal supermarkets.

 Yes, you can find distilled water at the pharmacy for USD4 for 1 liter.
 You can also buy semi-expensive appliances for making osmosis water.

 Abroad, it is much easier to find osmosis water, as tap water is often of poor quality.

 However, I would recommend using one of the other solutions unless you are a hardcore coffee nerd who is ready to spend a few hours experimenting (and potentially drinking many cups of gruesome chemically tasting coffee).